Psoriasis Isn't Contagious And Other Myths Busted

 Where Can Psoriasis Appear?

-Plaque from psoriasis can appear anywhere, but these scaly patches are most common on the elbows, knees, scalp and lower back.
+Plaques, or the scaly patches of skin from psoriasis, can appear anywhere, but they are most common on the elbows, knees, scalp and lower back.

 Are There Different Types Of Psoriasis?